st-peters-mbare-iot-makerspace/Offgrid-IoT-Urban-Farming/README.md

 ## Project Background

 ### SDG Goal 1: Eradicate Extreme Poverty & Internet Society’s Access and Development goals
 Mbare is one of oldest, poorest, crime-ridden and unhygienic townships in Zimbabwe.
 For instance in the year 2016, Mbare was the most affected area by a Typhoid outbreak, which resulted in 9 deaths, 85 confirmed cases and 2,352 suspected cases.
-(Source: https://goo.gl/dEsfYS).
-As such Mbare is in urgent need of focussed efforts to actualise the SDG Goal 1 of eradicating extreme poverty and hunger.
 Availing access to tools and information on how communities can use open technologies in general and IoT in particular to alleviate abject poverty would be a small but worthy step towards igniting the fight against hunger and destitution in Mbare.

 ### Inspiration from IoT Makerspace Project
 The idea of starting a Community Aquaponics Project in Mbare was inspired by a mini-project implemented by students in the IoT Makerspace Project in 2016 at St Peter's Secondary School.
 As a way to engage the Makerspace students in a real problem-solving project two Arduino-based Open Aquarium kits were procured from Cooking Hacks in Spain.